mauritzerick/project0/README.md

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+5. In this site you can choose your own token and currently available for 2 players only, future version would consider to add more players or vs AI option with different levels of difficulty features.

 ### Bugs
 * Hover effect disappeared after initial game completed.